 When googling “dermatologist” from my office in Vancouver, BC, I see service providers that are close to me.
 Proximity is the #1 factor in SEO now, so this is something organizations need to pay attention to.

 Google defines dermatologists as local businesses for good reason.
 Google is attempting to provide the user with the best answer to my search.
 The same exists for bookstores, dry cleaners and ice cream shops.
-This localization of search results is the most important factor in healthcare digital marketing because you’re meeting the person half way.
+This localization of search results is the most important factor in healthcare digital marketing because you could already be quite close to your searcher.

 Importance of Local SEO